robincornett/scriptless-social-sharing/readme.txt

 * SMS
 * Email

-Google+ is dead and has been removed from the plugin.
 Instagram does not support social sharing buttons.

 = Can I change the SVG icons? =

 Yes, using a filter, you can change which SVG icons are used.
 The plugin provides SVG alternatives for social networks if they are available.
-Want to use an icon not provided by the plugin?
-Load your own icons in your theme.

 Here's an example of how you could switch to using the "square" icons for each network (not all networks have one):